-It is sometimes possible to outsource social media marketing, particularly if your outsourcing partner has one dedicated person working on your project who genuinely gets to know your brand and interacts with you enough to have a pulse on what’s happening with the company internally.
+It is sometimes possible to outsource social media marketing, particularly if your outsourcing partner has one dedicated social media consultant working on your project who genuinely gets to know your brand and interacts with you enough to have a pulse on what’s happening with the company internally.
 However, it’s difficult to find this type of arrangement, which means it can lead to inconsistencies and poor customer service.
-Generally speaking, it’s better to keep your social media marketing in-house.
+Generally speaking, it’s better to keep your social media marketing activities in-house.

 Create a Digital Marketing Strategy That Strengthens Your Business